gatsbyjs/gatsby/docs/docs/preprocessing-external-images.md

 Going step by step through the code:

-1. Define some types for `MarkdownRemark` using the [Schema Customization API](/docs/schema-customization/) so if `featuredImgUrl` is not in a Markdown file, it will return `null`.
+1. Define some types for `MarkdownRemark` using the Schema Customization API.
 Defining a field for alternative text as `featuredImgAlt` can also improve accessibility, in addition to providing context for the image if it fails to load.
 2. Create an `onCreateNode` function so you can watch for when `MarkdownRemark` nodes are made.
 3. Use `createRemoteFileNode` by passing in the various required fields and get a reference to the file afterwards.
 4. If the Node is created, attach it as a child of the original Node. `___NODE` tells the GraphQL layer that the name before it is going to be a field on the parent Node that links to another Node.
 To do this, pass the `id` as the reference.